 Exercise.
 A daily routine of moderate exercise may benefit your eye health.
 Various studies have shown that walking or jogging three or more times per week can have a lowering effect in strain created within the eyes.

-Shield your eyes.
+Protect your eyes.
 Eye injuries which could lead to glaucoma is a significant preservation method that must be followed.
 Wear sunglasses and protective eye wear when playing sports or working on projects that may bring harm to your eyes.
 Prevent eye infections by washing your hands regularly, replacing and cleaning contact lenses as directed, and using eye drops when in dusty and dry conditions.

 Eat healthily.
 Important nutrients such as lutein and zeaxanthin, are found in egg yolks and green leafy vegetables.
 They could protect your vision.
 Vegetables like foods and berries which contain omega-3 fats are beneficial for your eye health.